bertronika/copris/release-tools/common05-variables.md

 You may then call variables in the text file by prepending a dollar sign to them.
 I.e., if your variable is `C_SERIF`, `$C_SERIF` should be used in text.
 If you want to call multiple, write them out space-separated.
 Note that anything between the dollar sign and the new line is interpreted as a variable (or a series of them).

 Furthermore, apart from already-defined variables, numerical values can be included in text.
-They must be written out in the same way as variables - prefixed with a dollar sign, and, if specifing a multitude of them, separated by white spaces.
+They must be written out in the same way as variables - prefixed with a dollar sign, and, if specifying a multitude of them, separated by white spaces.
 They must be in either decimal, octal or hexadecimal notation, as they would be in a printer feature file.

 Lastly, comments can be passed in text.
 They again consist of a dollar sign, which is then followed by a number sign and your comment message.